Calvin Pickard: Expansion draft selection, waiver exchanges

-During the 2018–19 pre-season, Sparks was chosen to be the Maple Leafs' backup, forcing Pickard to be put on waivers on October 1, 2018.
+During the 2018–19 pre-season, Sparks was chosen as the Maple Leafs' backup, forcing Pickard to be placed on waivers on October 1, 2018.
 He was claimed the following day by the Philadelphia Flyers.

 On November 23, 2018, Pickard had the fourth shutout of his career and his first with the Philadelphia Flyers in a 4–0 victory over the New York Rangers in the Flyers' traditional Black Friday matinee.
-The following day, he surrendered four goals on six shots against the Toronto Maple Leafs, and was pulled from the net in favour of Anthony Stolarz about twelve minutes into the contest.
+The following day, he surrendered four goals on six shots against the Toronto Maple Leafs and was pulled from the net in favour of Anthony Stolarz about twelve minutes into the contest.
 He did not start another game with the Flyers.
 With a .863 save percentage and a poor 4.01 goals against average, Pickard was once again placed on waivers on November 28.
 The following day, the Arizona Coyotes claimed Pickard off waivers.
-Remaining with the Coyotes as the club's third choice goaltender, Pickard made six appearances for the club, unable to win a game.
+Remaining with the Coyotes as the club's third-choice goaltender, Pickard made six appearances for the club, unable to win a game.

 Detroit Red Wings

 A free agent from Arizona, Pickard signed a two-year, $1.5 million contract with the Detroit Red Wings on July 1, 2019, his fifth team in two years.

 After a strong pre-season showing, Pickard was assigned to Detroit's affiliate, the Grand Rapids Griffins, with whom he played the majority of the campaign.
-He received the AHL Player of the Week honor for the week of January 5.
+He received the AHL Player of the Week award for the period ending January 12, 2020.
 He was recalled to the Red Wings on three separate occasions after goaltenders Jimmy Howard and Jonathan Bernier went down with minor injuries.
 Pickard appeared in three games for the Red Wings, going winless and allowing 15 goals with a 5.46 GAA.
-Pickard was returned to Grand Rapids to assist in their playoff push on January 23, 2020.
+Pickard was returned to Grand Rapids to assist in their playoff push on January 23.
 Less than two months later, the season was indefinitely suspended due to the COVID-19 pandemic.

-On December 1, 2020, prior to the 2020–21 NHL season, Detroit loaned Pickard to the Vienna Capitals of the ICE Hockey League for conditioning purposes following the eight-month break.
+Prior to the 2020–21 NHL season, Detroit loaned Pickard to the Vienna Capitals of the ICE Hockey League on December 1, for conditioning purposes following an eight-month break in play.
 He had a 3–3 record before being recalled to Detroit on January 3, 2021.
 Pickard was waived following training camp for the purpose of assignment to their taxi squad.
 Pickard had a quiet season, only manning Detroit's crease six times, going 2–1–1.
-However, he was one of the bright spots of the Red Wings' year as he earned back-to-back victories against the Columbus Blue Jackets in March.
+He was one of the bright spots of the Red Wings' year, as he earned back-to-back victories against the Columbus Blue Jackets in March.

-On July 28, 2021, the Red Wings signed Pickard to a one-year contract extension.
+On July 28, the Red Wings signed Pickard to a one-year contract extension, keeping him with the organization until the end of the 2021–22 season.